Temporary Guardianship Agreement: Free Form for Parents Assigning Short-Term Child Care

 Do I need to go to court to create a temporary guardianship?

 No. A signed and notarized temporary guardianship agreement does not require a court proceeding.
-However, if there is a dispute — the other parent objects, or an agency declines to accept the form — you may need to seek a court order.
+However, if there is a dispute, such as the other parent objecting or an agency declining to accept the form, you may need to seek a court order.
 For military families, many states have specific statutory forms for short-term guardianship during deployment.

 Can the temporary guardian make medical decisions for my child?